akr2002/blog/content/post/do-not-install-recommended-packages.md

 ---
 This applies only if you use Debian or Ubuntu or any distribution that uses apt package manager.
 <!--more-->
 Normally when you run `apt install`, it will automatically install a lot of optional packages, without which your intended package will work perfectly fine since these are *optional*.
-They just take consume more bandwidth and a lot more diskpace.
+They just consume more bandwidth and a lot more diskpace.
 These will only add up as you update your system over time.

 Now, there are two ways to get rid of this behaviour.
 Pass `--no-install-recommends` to apt everytime you install a package, or put it in `/etc/apt/apt.conf.d/99-no-install-recommend` to avoid typing it every time.